-In this paper, it is considered a trajectory generation of an exoskeleton for lower limbs shown in Fig. 3(a).
+In this paper, it is considered a trajectory generation for the joints of an exoskeleton for lower limbs shown in Fig. 3(b).
 This device is being constructed in our laboratory, and is driven by series elastic actuators, (Jardim and Siqueira, 2009).
-The exoskeleton model used in this work has 7 joints, being 3 for each leg, referring to the foot, tibia and femur joints, plus the hip joint.
-The model, with the definition of the absolute angles, can be seen in Fig. 3(b), considering the sagittal plane.
+The exoskeleton model used in this work has 7 joints, being 3 for each leg, referring to the foot, tibia and femur movements, plus the hip joint.
+The model, with the definition of the absolute angles, can be seen in Fig. 3(a), considering the sagittal plane.